 Al Truesdale is emeritus professor of philosophy of religion and Christian ethics, Nazarene Theological Seminary

 Here are more thoughts to consider:

-- For Wesleyans, God himself, not information about him, is the primary content of revelation.
+- For Wesleyans, God Himself, not information about Him, is the primary content of revelation.

 - The primary mistake of fundamentalism is that it permits the "Word of God" to become an "it" instead of a "Who."

-- The irony in the contrast between fundamentalism and Wesleyan theology is that Wesleyans end up taking the Bible more seriously than do fundamentalists.
+- The irony in the contrast between fundamentalism and Wesleyan theology is that Wesleyans end up taking the Bible more seriously than fundamentalists.

 - The principal difference between Wesleyans and fundamentalists springs from contrasting doctrines of Scripture and revelation.

 - The Bible uniquely and definitively tells the story of God's self-disclosure and of humankind's response.
 But not everything in the Bible is essential to God's self-disclosure.

 - For fundamentalists, revelation is thought of primarily as divine information or truth about God, humans, and the creation.